dgobbi/vtk-dicom/Documents/CharacterSet.md

 Notes:

-1. This generally implies iso-2022-jp, but requires the use of romaji instead of ASCII, and also requires the use of JIS X 0208:1990 rather than any other version (such as JIS X 0208:1978 or JIS X 0208:1983).
-This provides exactly the same characters as classic shift-jis, with exactly the same method for encoding romaji and half-width katakana, but with a different way of encoding the JIS X 0208 characters.
+1. This generally implies iso-2022-jp, but requires the use of ISO IR 14 instead of ASCII, and also requires the use of JIS X 0208:1990 rather than any other version (such as JIS X 0208:1978 or JIS X 0208:1983).
+This provides exactly the same characters as classic shift-jis, with exactly the same method for encoding half-width katakana, but with a different way of encoding the JIS X 0208 characters.
 2. This specifies the most widely used subset of iso-2022-jp, using only ASCII and JIS X 0208:1990.
-For broad compatibility, this is the best.
+For broad compatibility, this is the best option.
 3. This specifies the most widely used subset of iso-2022-jp-2, like the above but adding JIS X 0212:1990 for additional characters.
+Rarely used.

-It is preferred to avoid the use of ISO 2022 IR 13 (and ISO IR 13), both because it requires romaji (not ASCII) in G0, and because half-width katakana are not supported by either iso-2022-jp or by iso-2022-jp-2.
-The romaji character set does not contain tilde or backslash, so when these characters are encoded when romaji has replaced ASCII, they become MACRON and YEN SIGN respectively.
+It is best to avoid the use of ISO 2022 IR 13 (and ISO IR 13), because it requires ISO IR 14 (not ASCII) in G0, and because half-width katakana have fallen out of use within the Japanese health care industry.
 For (2) and (3) above, when our encoder encounters half-width katakana, it will convert them to full-width katakana for ISO 2022 IR 87.
-For (1), or whenever ISO IR 13 is present, the half-width katakana will be encoded as-is.
+For (1), the half-width katakana will be encoded as-is.

-Regarding the structure of the ISO 2022 encoding, our encoder will always switch G0 to ASCII (or romaji if ISO IR 13) before any ASCII character, including any control character except ESC.
+Regarding the structure of the ISO 2022 encoding, our encoder will always switch G0 to ASCII (or ISO IR 14 if ISO IR 13 in in use) before any ASCII character, including any control character except ESC.
 This includes SPACE and TAB as well as CR, NL, and FF.

 Of course some tricky situations can arise when converting from UTF-8 to ISO 2022 Japanese, or even when converting from Windows CP932, which